gbif/ssg-gb24/content/01_programme/en.md

 ### Thursday 28 September 2017

-**Finnish National Seminar**
+**Finnish National Seminar "Finnish Biodiversity Information for the Benefit of Society"**
 Time: 09:00-17:00
 Venue: University of Helsinki, Main Building, Great hall, entrance at Unioninkatu 34 or Aleksanterinkatu 5

-*The national seminar on 28 September is a full-day event with talks from invited international and Finnish guest speakers including researhers of various fields as well as representatives of the natural resources administration.
-The programme gives broad insight into the various uses of openly available bioviersity data in research, governance, and teaching, and introduces the newly established Finnish Biodiversity Information Facility FinBIF (www.laji.fi).*
+*The national seminar is a full-day event with talks from invited international and Finnish guest speakers including researhers of various fields as well as representatives of the natural resources administration.
+The programme gives broad insight into the various uses of openly available bioviersity data in research, governance, and teaching, and introduces the newly established Finnish Biodiversity Information Facility FinBIF [www.laji.fi](http://www.laji.fi).*

 ### Friday 29 September 2017